Traumatic Brain Injury

 - Avoid activities that are physically or mentally demanding.
 These include housework, exercise, schoolwork, video games, text messaging, or using the computer.
 You may need to change your school or work schedule for a while.

-- If you feel grumpy or irritable, get away from whatever is bothering you.
+- If you feel irritable, get away from whatever is bothering you.

 Copyrighted material adapted with permission from Healthwise, Incorporated.
 This information does not replace the advice of a doctor.